 All instructors shall foster an environment which encourages adherence to the principles of honesty and integrity.
-Each instructor shall give specific directions concerning the nature of examinations and assignments, stating, for example, when collaboration is permissible, detailing the expectations regarding citations, any tools permitted, including AI, and outlining the consequences of academic dishonesty.
+Each instructor shall give specific directions concerning the nature of examinations and assignments, stating, for example, when collaboration is permissible.

 Each instructor shall be familiar with the principles and procedures of the Code.
-They shall report all suspected violations so that, for example, repeat offenders can be detected.
+He or she shall report all suspected violations so that, for example, repeat offenders can be detected.
 Each instructor shall also appear and testify when called upon to do so by the Honor Board.
+Failure to do so will be considered a violation of the Code, absent compelling reasons for failure to appear and testify when called upon by the Honor Board.